27 Fun Things to Know Before Traveling Osaka for the First Time

 Tip: Get a Japan SIM card unlimited 4G Data so you have access to internet and Google Maps

-2. Osaka Amazing pass
+2. Osaka Amazing Pass

 If you’re traveling to Osaka for the first time, the Osaka Amazing Pass might be a great addition to your trip.
 The pass covers 30+ attractions (either it’s free or discounted) and an unlimited use of metros, tramways and buses.
 I got a two day pass and the attractions it covers are cool.
 I tried to squeeze in as much as I could.